 The Oregon legislature established STEP in 1981.
 Its primary goals include:

-The Gardiner, Reedsport, Winchester Bay Fall Chinook STEP program began in 1992.
-Currently the program captures fall Chinook salmon as broodstock, artificially spawns them, and raises the eggs to produce a goal of 100,000 pre-smolt and 70,000 smolt for release into the Umpqua River estuary.
+The Gardiner, Reedsport, Winchester Bay STEP program began in 1982 rearing Coho salmon.
+Currently the program now captures only fall Chinook salmon as broodstock, artificially spawns them, and raises the eggs to produce a goal of 100,000 pre-smolt and 70,000 smolt for release into the Umpqua River estuary.
 This produces approximately 2,800 adult fall Chinook salmon available for harvest by anglers.

 In recent years there has been a sharp decline in natural salmon populations.
 The reasons behind the decline are not entirely clear as many factors come into play.
 Loss of spawning and rearing habitat, water quality, climate change, dams, and over harvest are some of the reasons.
 Recently, a movement has arisen based on the idea that hatchery salmon may be harmful to natural populations.
 The movement maintains hatchery fish compete with natural fish for space and food in rearing streams.
 And, if hatchery fish return as spawning adults, they might spawn with natural fish degrading the genetic structure of the natural population.